BuildOnViction/gitbook/archive/how-to-deploy-an-ico-smart-contract-on-tomochain.md

 const infuraKey = "a93ffc...<PUT YOUR INFURA-KEY HERE>";
 ```

-> Our Solidity code works perfectly on Ethereum (deploying to `Ropsten`) and the exact same code works too on `TomoChain`. — Nice!
+> Our Solidity code works perfectly on Ethereum (deploying to `Ropsten`) and the exact same code works too on `Viction`. — Nice!
 Totally compatible!

 > **⚠️ Warning**: In production, we highly recommend storing the `mnemonic` in another secret file (loaded from environment variables or a secure secret management system), to reduce the risk of the mnemonic becoming known.
 If someone knows your mnemonic, they have all of your addresses and private keys!